 Girls Team I: 10-14 regular season games, plus the State Tournament (2-3 games) and National Tournament (4 games) at the end of the season

 Boys Division II & Girls Division II: 8-12 games per year, plus the State Tournament

-Jr. High: 8-14 games per year and possibly the State Tournament
+Jr. High: 8-14 games per year, plus the State Tournament

 Is Travel involved?